 The humble washbag deserves far more credit than we give it.
 For travelers who dart between different destinations, it holds the secrets to looking and smelling good.
 After all, what’s worse than being stuck with the bog-standard hotel soap and shampoo when you have your own personal grooming routine that you rely on to get you through meetings, pitches and after-work drinks?
-In addition to your standard toothbrush, deo, and signature cologne, here are five essential travel-sized toiletries that you should be carrying in your winter washbag.
+In addition to your standard toothbrush, deo, and signature cologne, here are five best wash bag products for the upcoming winter.

 Air travel, while undoubtedly the quickest and most convenient means of getting around, comes with a few caveats.
 The air circulating in the cabin can very quickly dry out your nasal passages and eyes due to the low level of humidity.
 When you step out into winter climes, this condition can become even worse.
 To keep your nasal passages free from irritation, carry a small bottle of saline spray in your Dopp bag – preferably a non-medicated option, like the FESS Frequent Flyer Nasal Spray.
 If you use it once an hour, you’ll avoid a congested nasal passage and the dry eyes once you land.